spacemanspiff/uLoader/readme.txt

 PNG file size must be less than 200KB, but it's much better if it's less than 100KB, because it will directly affect main screen's load times.

 Both width and height are better if divisible by 16 to avoid problems with textures, and lot better if dimensions are at most 256x192.
 My recommendation is a size of 128x96 average.

 If you have doubts, please ask in the forums.

-wbfs_win.exe Z png RSPP01 HBC_icon_WiiSports.png